How To Start An Anime Convention

 - How much will attendees pay per night for a hotel room?
 This is your "room night price".

-- Finalize A Contract -
+- Finalize A Contract - Sign the contract!

 How To Start A Convention